1967 Dime Value Checker: Errors List & No Mint Mark Worth

 | SMS DCAM | 1,860,000 | unknown | unknown |

-The 1967 dime production tells a story of two very different coin types.
-The Philadelphia Mint struck 2,244,007,320 business strike dimes for everyday circulation.
-This enormous quantity makes regular 1967 dimes among the most common coins in the Roosevelt series.
+The 1967 dime production tells a story of two very different coin types made for two very different audiences.
+The Philadelphia Mint struck 2,244,007,320 business strike dimes for everyday circulation — making 1967 the highest mintage year in the entire Roosevelt Dime series.

-Within that 1,860,000 SMS production, coins earned different designations based on their cameo contrast.
+Within that SMS production, coins earned different designations based on their cameo contrast.
 Regular SMS pieces show uniform satin-like surfaces.
-CAM examples display moderate contrast between frosted devices and reflective fields.
-DCAM specimens exhibit the strongest contrast and command the highest premiums.
+CAM (Cameo) examples display moderate contrast between frosted devices and reflective fields.
+DCAM (Deep Cameo) specimens exhibit the strongest contrast and command the highest premiums.

-Survival data remains unknown for both business strikes and SMS varieties.
-Most circulation dimes show wear from decades of use, while collector sets were typically preserved with care.
+Most circulation dimes show wear from decades of use, while collector sets were typically preserved carefully in their original packaging.

 Also Read: Top 70+ Most Valuable Mercury Dimes Worth Money (Chart By Year)